 - All employees receive continuing education on how to watch for warning signs, no matter their role.
 The safety of our residents is our first priority.

 - Mandated Self-Reporting.
-As a provider of care and housing to seniors, we are required to call the Minnesota Department of Health if a potential abuse event has occurred.
+As a provider of care and housing to seniors, we are required to report to the Minnesota Adult Abuse Reporting Center (MAARC) or through the Office of Health Facility Complaints if a potential abuse event has occurred.

-- Partnerships such as our sponsorship of the June 14 Accelerating Toward Justice Conference hosted by the Minnesota Elder Justice Center.
+- Partnerships such as our sponsorship of the June 13 Bridges of Minnesota Conference hosted by the Minnesota Elder Justice Center.

 Elder abuse can be financial, emotional, physical and sexual.
 It also includes people who are neglected and those who neglect themselves (self-neglect).
 Social isolation, financial or emotional stress, and dementia can make a senior vulnerable to abuse.

 The consequences of elder abuse are grave: older adults who are abused are twice as likely to be hospitalized, four times as likely to go into nursing homes and three times as likely to die.
 While studies show that 60% of abusers are family members, abuse can happen in any setting: in the older adult’s own home or a senior living community.